Getting on top of your business tax debts is a common problem for many Australian businesses.

 Debt collection agencies

-If you don’t like getting hassled by debt collection agencies, I suggest that you pay your business tax debt as the ATO will refer your debt to a third party for collection.
-Harassing phone calls are not what you want, so it’s critical to stay on top of these debts or arrange a repayment schedule.
+If you don’t like getting hassled by debt collection agencies, I suggest that you pay your business tax debt, as the ATO will refer your debt to a third party for collection.
+Harassing phone calls is not what you want, so it’s critical to stay on top of these debts or arrange a repayment schedule.

 Penalties and other actions